ferrous-systems/rust-exercises/exercise-book/src/nrf52/radio-using-hal.md

 The `dk` crate / library is a Board Support Package (BSP) tailored to this training to make accessing the peripherals used in this exercise as seamless as possible.
 You can find its source code at [`nrf52-code/boards/dk/src/`](../../../nrf52-code/boards/dk/src/).

-`dk` is based on the [`nrf52840-hal`] crate, which is a Hardware Abstraction Layer (HAL) over the nRF52840 System on Chip.
+`dk` is based on the [`embassy-nrf` HAL] crate, which is a Hardware Abstraction Layer (HAL) over the nRF52840 System on Chip.
 The purpose of a HAL is to abstract away the device-specific details of the hardware, for example registers, and instead expose a higher level API more suitable for application development.

 The `dk::init` function we have been calling in all programs initializes a few of the nRF52840 peripherals and returns a `Board` structure that provides access to those peripherals.
 We'll first look at the `Leds` API.